 The minimum to establish a named endowment fund is $10,000.
 As highlighted above, a Named Endowed Fund could fund student scholarships or support an academic program of choice.
 These funds are named to honor the donor and/or family, or any other loved one(s).

-Please contact Leah Goss for more information about these options.
+Please contact Shelley Banker for more information about these options.

 The Community College of Denver Foundation created the Nineteen Sixty-Seven Legacy Society to honor and recognize those who remember CCD is their estate plan.
 This provides the Foundation with a way to thank them during that person’s life.